Advanced search

 Symptoms:

-Symptoms include apnoea, headache, nausea, vomiting, epigastric pain, gastrointestinal bleeding, rarely diarrhoea, disorientation, excitation, coma, drowsiness, dizziness, tinnitus, fainting, and occasionally convulsions.
+Symptoms include apnoea, headache, heartburn, nausea, vomiting, epigastric pain, gastrointestinal bleeding, rarely diarrhoea, disorientation, excitation, coma, drowsiness, dizziness, tinnitus, fainting, and occasionally convulsions.
 In cases of significant poisoning, acute renal failure and liver damage are possible.

 Therapeutic measures: